No time? My pick for the best flat iron for short hair is the BaBylissPRO Nano Titanium Ultra-Thin Flat Iron.

 Not all flat irons are created equal.
-What we’re talking about here is what the manufacturers use in the construction of the plates, and many flat irons contain a mix of metallic and/or non-metallic elements to enhance their straightening capabilities.
+What we’re talking about here is the physical substance manufacturers use in plate construction.
+Many flat irons contain a mix of metallic and/or non-metallic elements to enhance their straightening capabilities.

 Listed below are the most common materials and their benefits:

 These flat irons are a super popular option across the board because they’re commonly found and are often budget-friendly.

 If you have moderately wavy or curly shoulder-length hair, a ceramic-coated flat iron could be sufficient.
 However, if your hair is quite short, coarse or kinky curly, a ceramic-coated option may not provide the power you need for an all-day look.

 One of the other downsides here is that over time, the coating can chip.
 The flat iron can stop working as efficiently and leave gnarly residue behind.

 You can avoid this issue by getting one with solid ceramic plates, but they are usually more expensive.